juliatjia/willyoubemyvalentine/README.md

 ## A Note on Code Usage

-While I am happy to share this project, I encourage you to use it as inspiration.
+This project was made with a base code that was made by ivysone, their repo linked here: https://github.com/ivysone/Will-you-be-my-Valentine-
+Make sure to check them out!

-If you use this code as a base for your own project, please give credit where it's due.
-A simple shoutout or link back to this repository is appreciated!
+This project was originally based on code created by [ivysone] (https://github.com/ivysone/Will-you-be-my-Valentine-).
+If you decide to use or modify this code for your own project, please give credit to both the original creator and me by linking to this [repository](https://github.com/juliatjia/willyoubemyvalentine).
+A simple shoutout or link back to this repository would be greatly appreciated.
+Thank you for respecting the work of all contributors!

 ---